solc42/fibi-proxy/README.md

 ## Testing
 - [DONE] ~~Move proxy ["integrational" tests](/src/srv/server.rs) to real SSL server from the current tcp-stubs.
 Seems [hyper server example](https://github.com/rustls/hyper-rustls/blob/main/examples/server.rs) is enough for testing purposes.~~

-- Figure out some libraries that respect the SSL connect tunnel-based proxy and not the MitM proxy for reducing dependency from system curl at [server.rs](/src/srv/server.rs)
+- [DONE] ~~Figure out some libraries that respect the SSL connect tunnel-based proxy and not the MitM proxy for reducing dependency from system curl at [server.rs](/src/srv/server.rs)~~

 ## Performance
 - Change naive read-once approach to accumulator-based with threshold at all places where **.read** used with markers about "partial read"